 1 lime, cut into wedges

 1. If using corn on the cob, grill corn until slightly charred, about 10 minutes.
 When cool enough to handle, cut the corn from the cobs.
 Reserve 4 cobs for simmering in the soup.

 2. In a large pot over medium heat add the butter and cook until the foam subsides, about 4 minutes.
-Stir in the onion, celery, poblano, garlic, bay leaf and Smoky Paprika Chipotle seasoning into the browned butter.
+Stir in the onion, celery, poblano pepper, garlic, bay leaf and Smoky Paprika Chipotle seasoning.
 Cover for 6-8 minutes or until the onion is soft and translucent.

 3. Add in the corn, reserved cobs, milk, cream, and potatoes.
 Bring to a boil, then cover and simmer until the potatoes are fork tender, about 20 minutes.

 4. Discard the bay leaf and corn cobs.

 5. Transfer 1½ cups of the soup to a blender and purée until smooth.
 Stir the puréed soup back into the pot to thicken.
 Season with salt and pepper to taste.

 6. Serve with cilantro, sour cream, cotija cheese, and lime wedges.

 If using frozen corn opt for a combination of yellow and white, or bicolor corn for maximum flavor.